ArsZvy/MarketSimulator/README.md

 This project is initiated, designed, and implemented by AZ (Arseniy Zvyagintsev).

 ## Motivation
-This project aims to create a fictional world populated with consumers, producers, markets, governments, banks, and so on, that would simulate real-world economic scenarios in order to improve education in economics.
-I believe that for STEM-inclined people, such an approach to studying economics would be more effective compared to a classical textbook/lecture-based approach.
+This project aims to create a fictional world populated with consumers, producers, markets, governments, banks, and so on, that would simulate real-world economic scenarios in order 1) to improve education and 2) test game theory applications in economics.
+I believe that for STEM-inclined / game theory students, such an approach to studying economics would be more effective compared to a classical textbook/lecture-based approach.

 ## Description
 Let's analyze agents of the simulation one by one: